prabingc/aws-training-2/README.md

    	kubectl get pods
    	kubeclt get svc

-   	Browse to http://<dns for events-web-svc>
+   	Browse to http://{dns for events-web-svc}

 7) Testing rolling updates
 	Update the "web_deployment.yaml" to use v2.0 or the image